 - the number of visits made over the past 12 months, including the length of stay on each occasion, the time elapsed since the last visit, and if this amounts to the individual spending more time in the UK than in their home country

-- the purpose of return trips to the visitor’s home country and if this is used only to seek re-entry to the UK
+- the purpose of return trips to the applicant’s home country or trips out of the CTA and if these are used only to seek re-entry to the UK

 Contact Our Covent Garden Immigration Barristers

 For expert advice, assistance and particular expertise with applications for visiting artists to enter the UK, contact our immigration barristers in Covent Garden on 0203 617 9173 or complete our enquiry form below.